These are the classes I currently teach

 Beginning 35mm Digital Photography

-Perhaps you own and shoot with a 35mm digital camera but are ending up with less than satisfactory photos.
+Perhaps you own and shoot with a 35mm digital camera, but are ending up with less than satisfactory photos.
 Or maybe you’re tired of shooting on AUTO, having realized you’d like a better understanding of how your camera works.
 This, then, is the course for you.
 All the basic photography concepts will be covered in depth, including:

 Following that, we’ll discuss and critique each other’s pictures.
 This will be done both as a way to understand photographic composition and aesthetics, as well as to explore specific shooting issues you may be having with your own images.